 Integration With Smart Devices

-If you would love to monitor or control your solar-powered irrigation timer with your smart device, opt for one that supports smart integration.
 This way, you can store & monitor irrigation data, get the weather forecast, and even control watering with AI such as Google Assistant.

 Final Thoughts

-There is a whole lot for every individual to consider when looking to buy a solar powered controller.
+There is a lot for every individual to consider when buying a solar-powered controller.
 You have to consider the size of your lawn, how much control you want over the frequency and duration of watering, and much more.
-Once you clearly define these details, the other considerations are pretty straightforward.